A Brief History of Archaeology

 1. “The Backward Looking Curiosity” 2.
 The Antiquity of Humankind 3.
 Pharaohs and Assyrians 4.
 Human Progress and the Three Ages 5.
 Early American Archaeology 6.
 Scriptures and Civilizations 7.
 The Birth of Culture History 8.
 Egypt, Iraq, and Beyond 9.
 Archaeology Coming of Age, 1920 to 1940 10.
 Culture History and Beyond 11.
 Radiocarbon Dating and World Prehistory 12.
 The “New Archaeology”?
 13. After Processualism 14.
 The Future R>

 Nadia Durrani is a Cambridge University-trained archaeologist and writer, with a Ph.D. from University College London.
-She is the editor and founder of The Past magazine, former editor of two of Britain’s leading archaeology magazines, and has authored and edited many articles and books on archaeology from every corner of the globe.
+She is the editor and founder of Past Worlds magazine, former editor of two of Britain’s leading archaeology magazines, and author and editor of many books and articles on world archaeology.

 Brian M. Fagan is one of the world’s leading archaeological writers and an internationally recognized authority on world prehistory.
 He is Distinguished Emeritus Professor of Anthropology at the University of California, Santa Barbara.